 The pool closes Friday, June 19 at midnight Pacific.

-I'm a baker, entertainer, and cocktail shaker!
+Hi!
+I'm Marilyn Johnson and I'm a baker, entertainer, and cocktail shaker - for starters!
 My artistic passion is decorating cookies.
-I love planning colorful and fun parties and sharing my experience, knowledge and ideas with you, through DIY photographic tutorials and tips.
-I'm a freelance writer and photographer, OC & LA County Fair winner for many things baked and written.
+I love planning colorful and fun parties and sharing my experience, knowledge and ideas with you, through DIY photographic tutorials and on site workshops.
+I'm also a freelance writer and table top photographer, OC & LA County Fair blue ribbon and Best of Show winner for many things baked and written.
 LA born and raised and a USC Trojan alum where my nickname was 'Sweet Cakes'.
 You're welcome to join me and contact me for special projects.
 It's so nice to have you here.